Internal Revenue Manual

 · Notice and demand

-· Notice of intention to levy, and
+· Notice of intent to levy, and

 · Notice of a right to a Collection Due Process (CDP) hearing